rosswintle/turbo-admin/readme.txt

 You can customise the keyboard combination used in the settings in your user profile.
 Be careful not to choose a keyboard combination already used by your browser.

-Close the palette with Escape, clicking outside of it, or pressing Ctrl/Cmd-Alt-Shift-P (or your custom key combination) again
+Close the palette with Escape, clicking outside of it, or pressing Ctrl/Cmd-Alt-Shift-P (or your custom key combination) again.

 Hover over the snail in the admin bar for a reminder of your shortcut at any time.